bjonnh/fpga_class_psone/web/content/lessons/02_repeat_after_me/_index.md

 ---

 ## Managing Inputs
 We now want to talk to that FPGA.
-For that we have to declare an input.
+For that we have to declare an input:

 ```
-LOCATE COMP "port_i" SITE "F12";
+LOCATE COMP "port_i" SITE "E1";
 IOBUF PORT "port_i" PULLMODE=UP IO_TYPE=LVCMOS33;
 ```